iammatthew2/kasher/README.md

 # kasher

-**kasher** is a CLI tool for defining, running, and caching shell commands.
+**Kasher** is a CLI tool for defining, running, and caching shell commands.
 This util is intended to reduce the wait time for simple fetch commands that are slow, rate-limited, or rarely change (getting Kubernetes pod info (`kubectl get pods`), for example)

 Kasher stores cachable shell commands as "tasks".
-All task actions (create, update, delete, ...) are available as subcommands of `task` (`kasher task list`, `kasher task help`, `kasher task create`)
+All task actions (create, update, list, ...) are available as subcommands of `task` (`kasher task create`, `kasher task update`, `kasher task lists`)

-Once a task is stored it can be run directly on `kasher`, like so `kasher <taskNameHere>`
+Once a task is stored it can be run directly on `kasher`: `kasher <taskNameHere>`

 Tasks are assigned an expiration (specify how many hours, minutes or seconds until cache is stale).
 When a task is executed before the expiration is hit, the cache is used.
-When a task is executed after then a new request is maade.
+When a task is executed after expiration is hit then a new request is maade.

 ## Instalation